High CPU utilization of inactive Windows virtual machines (1077)

 - When an idle virtual machine executes its idle loop, it is actively executing instructions which run on the underlying physical processor.
 In this case, performance tools in the guest operating system show an inactive operating system, but the CPU on the server is fully utilized.

 Idle loop behavior occurs most often when you try to add virtual processors to a virtual machine.
 For more information, see the CPU Virtual Machine Configuration section of the vSphere Virtual Machine Administration Guide.

 For a virtual machine running a Windows operating system, having the incorrect HAL (Hardware Abstraction Layer) installed makes the guest operating system always spin in its idle loop instead of halting.
-A virtual machine with 2 or more vCPUs configured should be running with a Multiprocessor or SMP HAL.
-A virtual machine with 1 vCPU configured should be running with a Uniprocessor HAL.
+A virtual machine with two or more vCPUs configured should be running with a Multiprocessor or SMP HAL.
+A virtual machine with one vCPU configured should be running with a Uniprocessor HAL.

-To determine what HAL your virtual machine is using, and then determine if you are running with the correct vCPU count for the HAL :
+To determine which HAL your virtual machine is using and if you are running with the correct vCPU count for the HAL :

-- Right-click the My Computer icon, and choose Properties.
+- Right-click My Computer icon, and click Properties.

 - Click the Hardware tab.

 - Click the Device Manager tab.